JordanMBuhagiar/AVR-ADA-HRM/README.md

 The thesis withholds an effective project management approach useful in multiple/ if not all real world projects, known as the Iterative Model.

-Additionally, the thesis thoroughly outlines the authors personality and problem solving atitude.
+Additionally, the thesis thoroughly outlines the authors personality as well as problem solving mindset.

 For further information or queries, contact me on:
 # jordanleemauro@gmail.com